ShadowTraffic/shadowtraffic-ai-context/markdown-docs/docs.md

 You can subscribe to this changelog through [the RSS feed](https://docs.shadowtraffic.io/rss.xml) (external).

 ## What's new
+###  1.11.4

+Tue Nov  4 13:08:26 PST 2025

+### Changes

+- 🐛 **Fixed**: Fixes bug where MotherDuck tables were always created in the default schema.
+Tables can now be fully qualified with `db.schema.table` syntax.

+---

 ###  1.11.3

 Mon Nov  3 09:51:08 PST 2025